-From Triple A to the World Series: Yasiel Puig's redemption story
+From Triple-A to the World Series: Yasiel Puig's redemption story

 "I think anyone will say, a minor league clubhouse is less stressful," said Charlie Culberson, a teammate this year in L.A. and last year in Oklahoma.
 "There's not as many eyes on you down there in the minor leagues.
 He was able to just relax and do his thing down there."

-When Puig had a question about hitting or baserunning or whatever, Hasselman said he'd spend hours in his office talking it through.
+When Puig had a question about hitting or baserunning or whatever, Haselman said he'd spend hours in his office talking it through.
 During games, the former major league catcher would nudge him to remind him of things.
-"Like, in the seventh inning, I'd remind him, 'You might pinch hit here,'" Hasselman said.
+"Like, in the seventh inning, I'd remind him, 'You might pinch hit here,'" Haselman said.
 "Even if he wasn't pinch-hitting, I wanted him to be ready every time with his mind on the game.
 He would be like, 'Yeah, I'm ready.
 I'm ready.'
 As it went on, near the end of his stay with us, you could tell he was totally ready and prepared for it."

 Puig had been humbled by his demotion, and he genuinely seemed to want to fit into the Triple A clubhouse.
 So when everyone started dancing as music played in the clubhouse Aug.
 8 after a loss to the Iowa City Cubs, he went with it.